WebOfTrustInfo/verifiable-news/sketchpad.md

 This section discusses templates, rules, sources, the citing and referencing of materials, evidence, reasoning and argumentation.

 ### Templates
-A template is a digitally-signed, reusable resource with variables.
+A template is a digitally-signed, reusable resource.
 Here is a rough-draft sketch:
 ```json
 {
   "id": "https://templates.org/astronomical-observation/",